Preference Restrictions in Computational Social Choice: A Survey: Domain Restrictions

 \paragraph{Strategyproof Social Choice} Consider the domain of single-peaked profiles with an odd number of voters.
 For odd $n$, every single-peaked profile admits a Condorcet winner.
 Hence, by \Cref{prop:condorcet-sp}, a voting rule that is defined on this domain and returns the Condorcet winner of the input profile is strategyproof.
 Note that in this case the Condorcet winner is the top choice of the median voter.

-\begin{example} {The median rule is strategyproof.} {sp-median-sp} It is instructive to see why the median voter rule is strategyproof.
+\begin{examplebox}[breakable] {The median rule is strategyproof.} {sp-median-sp} It is instructive to see why the median voter rule is strategyproof.
 Consider a single-peaked profile with an odd number of voters.
 As an example, consider the following distribution of voter peaks.

 The median voter is voter~4, and so the median voter rule returns $c$.
 Of course, voter~4 is not interested in manipulating, since her favorite alternative is elected.
 Consider any other voter, say voter~3, whose truthful peak is $b$.
 If voter~3 were to report a peak further to the left (such as $a$), then this would not affect the position of the median voter, so this is not a successful manipulation.
 If voter~3 were to report a peak further to the right (such as $c$ or $d$), then either the median would not change, or it would move further to the right.
 Since the preferences of voter~3 are single-peaked, the latter change would lead to a worse outcome for her.
-Hence voter~3 cannot manipulate, and a similar argument shows that this is the case for all other voters as well. \end{example}
+Hence voter~3 cannot manipulate, and a similar argument shows that this is the case for all other voters as well. \end{examplebox}

 However, on this smaller domain, there may be additional strategyproof voting rules.
 In this context, instead of considering the domain of all profiles that are single-peaked, it is arguably more natural to fix an axis $\lhd$ over $A$, and take the domain of profiles single-peaked with respect to $\lhd$.
 We can interpret this setting as having a commonly-known structure of the alternative space; potential manipulators must submit preferences that conform with this structure.
 (If we considered voting rules defined for single-peaked profiles without a fixed axis, manipulations could change the axis.)
 In this model, there are other examples of strategyproof rules: for instance, the rule returning the leftmost reported peak is strategyproof (the argument is the same as for the median voter rule in the example above), as is any other order statistic. \citet{moulin1980strategy} gave a characterization of strategyproof voting rules defined for profiles single-peaked with respect to a fixed axis $\lhd$.
 Note that his result does not require the number of voters $n$ to be odd.